xverges/nlp-homework/README.md

 I am a believer on TDD/BDD.
 And the problem at hand calls for some kind of data driven tests.
-Some googling on Python Data Driven Tests (<http://defragdev.com/blog/?p=660>) reminds me that I used to like nose, even if I know nothing about it nowadats.
+Some googling on Python Data Driven Tests (<http://defragdev.com/blog/?p=660>) reminds me that I used to like nose, even if I know nothing about it nowadays.
 Looks like nose is too old, and that I should be using [nose2](https://nose2.readthedocs.io/en/latest/getting_started.html).
 But, wait, <https://github.com/wolever/nose-parameterized>, does not rely